 How you are classified as an employee can have an enormous impact on your rights and what you are paid.
 If you believe you have been misclassified, an experienced employment lawyer can help you bring a claim against your employer.

-At Swartz Law, LLC, we represent clients with misclassification claims in the Kansas City area and throughout Missouri.
+At Swartz Law, LLC, we represent clients with misclassification claims in the Overland Park area and throughout Kansas.
 Tara Swartz provides clients with the personal attention and skilled advocacy they need throughout the legal process.
 She can answer your questions about employment law and provide you with knowledgeable advice regarding your claim.

 Employee vs. Independent Contractor